hashicorp/vault/website/source/api/system/replication-dr.html.md

   primary gives to secondary nodes.
 Useful if the primary's cluster address is not directly accessible and must be accessed via an alternate path/address (e.g. through a load balancer).
+- `force` `(bool: false)` - If true the cluster will be promoted even if it fails certain safety checks.

 ### Sample Payload